Treatment for lower back pain

 Some of the treatments for lower back pain are very basic.
 You may only be required to rest or exercise while undergoing physical therapy.
-The most critical factor in treating lower back pain is to be in control of your treatments.
+The most critical factor in treating lower back pain is controlling your treatments.

-Listed below are different types of treatment for lower back pain
+Listed below are different methods of treatment for lower back pain

 Medications for lower back pain relief

 Many doctors prescribe medications as treatment for lower back pain to reduce pain.
-Pills are taken orally, such as aspirin, and other medicines which don’t require prescriptions are often used.
+Pills like aspirin are taken orally, and medicines that don’t require prescriptions are often used.

 If this isn’t strong enough, doctors will often begin prescribing opioids.
-These usually add to your medicine and are generally ingested as codeines.
-Sometimes more potent opioids such as morphine are used.
-Sometimes patients may experience undesirable side effects when taking medications for back pain.
+These usually add to your medicine and are generally ingested as codeine.
+Sometimes, more potent opioids, such as morphine, are used.
+Occasionally, patients may experience undesirable side effects when taking medications for back pain.